-Founded more than 20 years ago, we operate with a simple mission: to educate business families.
+Founded 25 years ago, we operate with a simple mission: to educate business families.
 We remain a vibrant learning community and a trusted source of research, education and outreach.
 Among the first of our kind, we maintain the unique approach of partnering with a university to match practical educational tools with trusted scholarship and leading research.

 - practical tools to help you make important decisions today